weaveworks/weave-gitops-private/docs/adrs/0008-feature-flags.md

 ##### General
 * active project
-* built in go
+* built-in go
-* supports both gRPC and http integratioon
+* supports both gRPC and HTTP integration
 * License is GPL-3
-* Server component that performs the evaluation which means some customer data is sent outside the env
+* Server component that performs the evaluation, which means some customer data is sent outside the env

 #### Dcdr
 ##### Pricing
 * Free

 ##### General
-* I like the design - client makes the decisions
+* I like the design - the client makes the decisions
 * built for distributed use - consul, etcd are the primary datastores
 * license is MIT
 * project seems stale - no recent releases